TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 This program, is accessible to everyone, accessible enough to be used exclusively by mouse without frustration!
 But being a PowerGUI, over time of usage will make you a power user, organically.
 #### Here are but a few examples of advanced requirements, coming up organically:
 - Let's say on the playlist you download, one video in the playlist is taken down by youtube and is inaccessible/deleted.
-All other "competitors" will crash there, maybe one will skip the video.
+All other video downloaders will crash there, maybe one will skip the video.
-If you search other software how to ignore removed videos, **there is literally no solution** - what are you going to do, touch the code? lmao!
+If you search how to ignore removed videos, on other video downloaders, **there is literally no solution** - what are you going to do, touch the code? lmao!
 Here?
 You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `-i` or `--ignore-errors` and then copy-paste your playlist.
 - Let's say you want to download a channel, from the date 31/12/20 and before.
-How are you going to do that? **There is literally no solution** on other programs
+How are you going to do that? **There is literally no solution** on other video downloaders
 Here?
 You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write  `--datebefore 31/12/20` and then copy-paste your playlist
 - Let's say you want to download a channel, with your language's subtitles, and only videos under 500 MB (saving your hard drive space)
-Obviously as you guessed, on other programs, **There is literally no solution**
+Obviously as you guessed, on other video downloaders, **There is literally no solution**
 Here, you [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel